 Some of the Ways Waldorf is Green

-Our school’s nearly eleven green acres offers boundless opportunities for play, physical development and hands-on environmental learning.
+Our school’s nearly eleven green acres offer boundless opportunities for play, physical development, and hands-on environmental learning.
 These areas allow students lots of green exploration throughout each school day.

 Our hot school lunch program is made daily from scratch.
 All meals include local, natural, organic ingredients and vegetarian options as well.

-When possible, we use local and/or organic ingredients in our snack preparations at school.
+When possible, we use local and/or organic ingredients in our food preparations at school.